 If you don’t have at least a few Daylilies (Hemerocallis) in your Perennial Garden, just add some.
 I’m not talking about ditch lilies (my sympathies if you have those).
 There are so many amazing varieties of daylilies that are much more deserving of your garden space.
 Pictured below is cheery Happy Returns Daylily, a very long blooming daylily.
 Check out lots more pictures and Tips for Growing Daylilies.

 Speedwell (Veronica) is an underused perennial and I’m not sure why.
-It blooms pretty much nonstop throughout the growing season, its gorgeous and bees love it.
+It blooms pretty much nonstop throughout the growing season especially if deadheaded.
+Its gorgeous and bees love it.

 As far as I’m concerned, a Perennial Flower Bed can never have too many Lilies.
 Okay, Lilies blooming four weeks is stretching it, but if you plant different varieties you can definitely get more that four weeks bloom time out of lilies.
 If you’d like some tips for growing Lilies, stop over and check out How to Grow and Care for Lilies.